TRANSPORTATION IMPACT FEES – Documenting GRAFT

 The El Dorado County Department of Transportation is charging impact fees on Highway 50, although on-ramp and off-ramp counts indicate total trips are down about 12,000 ticks a day below 2003 levels (2015 ramp counts -‐ Cal Trans).
 The ramp counts, which are completed every three years by Cal Trans, demonstrate Highway 50’s congestion is abating as transportation impact fees were increasing.
 We document Cal Trans trip counts on the HWY 50 ramps to show local traffic impacts to HWY 50 decreased.

-The New Traffic NEXUS – THE PHONY GROWTH Instance
+The New Traffic NEXUS – THE MISSING RESIDENTIAL UNITS

-Transportation Impact Fees (TIM Fees) are justified by the county making findings about the need for infrastructure which for the most part is determined by GROWTH.
+Transportation Impact Fees (TIM Fees) are justified by the county making findings about the need for infrastructure which for the most part is determined by GROWTH in residential units.
 When we examine the count of residential units built in each traffic zone we find about 4,000 missing units in the NEXUS STUDY (pg 170).
-The nexus study relates the importance of the historical growth.
+The nexus study quote below relates the importance of the historical growth.

 “As shown in the lower part of the table, a residential growth projection that is based on a continuation of the County’s historic West Slope residential growth trend over the 2010 to 2035 time period yields an average annual growth rate of 1.03 percent.
 This is based on building permit data compiled by El Dorado County (see Appendix A).
 As this estimate falls in the middle of the range between the DOF and SACOG residential growth rates, this growth trend has been deemed a reasonable basis to project residential growth through 2035.
 Table 2 further assumes that the 2010 West Slope residential vacancy rate will prevail, and that the number of occupied housing units will therefore track the growth in residential units over time.
 Finally, Table 2 assumes that the 2010 average household size will remain the same, yielding estimates of the growth in West Slope residential population through 2035.”